EffectiveJ/Psychic-Game/README.md

 # Psychic-Game
 The really really cool Psychic game I made........
-And couldn't get it too work.
+And couldn't get it to work.